-Linear Time Invariant Systems
+Linear Time-Invariant Systems

-This probably is the most important part in Signals and Systems as all the systems are studied here only and the most important concept here is that of impulse response and Convolution.
-The impulse response is useful when there is a connection of more than one systems may be in cascade configuration or parallel one but we need to remember what will be the equivalent impulse response of entire system.
+This probably is the most important part in Signals and Systems as all the systems are studied here only and the most important concept here is that of the impulse response and Convolution.
+The impulse response is used when there is a connection of more than one systems may be in cascade configuration or parallel one but we need to remember what will be the equivalent impulse response of the entire system.

 The next important thing the properties of Systems like Causality, Time-Invariance, Stability, Linearity and we need to study the criterion to determine each of these properties for a system because many times we may be given a system and asked which of these properties does that particular system exhibit.

-Basically there are two types of Fourier Series and Transforms as one exists for Continuous Time Signals and other for Discrete Time Signals and both are very similar but for EEE GATE course discrete time Fourier Series is not included and hence they only need to prepare only continuous time fourier series.
+Basically, there are two types of Fourier Series and Transforms as one exists for Continuous-Time Signals and other for Discrete-Time Signals and both are very similar but for EEE GATE course discrete time Fourier Series is not included and hence they only need to prepare only continuous time Fourier series.